Monoji77/Monoji77/README.md

 - :shamrock: Currently grinding out python's sklearn and tableau visualisations

 I am a year 3 data science and analytics undergraduate.
 My school's curriculum has enforced the learning of multivariate calculus and basic linear algebra during the first 2 years of my academic journey.
-What I have theoretical knowledge in, I lack in the coding experience.
 I am going to attempt churning out quality projects showcasing the data science concepts taught in my machine learning projects.
 I am also looking for a data science-related internship to gain full stack industrial experience.
 Enjoy looking at my attempts at various datasets.
 <!--
 **Monoji77/Monoji77** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.